CartoDB/airship/packages/components/src/components/as-dropdown/README.md

 ```

 #### **selectedOption**: string
-Selected option to show in the dropdown by default
+Use it for setting the selected option or to retrieve its current value.

 For example:

 ```code
 lang: html